Got an Offer? Understanding the Process | Greater Vancouver Sellers

 Offer A — $50K Over Asking

-Sounds great, but includes a 3 month completion, financing subject, inspection subject, and a long list of inclusions.
-More risk, more waiting.
+Includes a 3-month completion, a financing subject, an inspection subject, and a list of inclusions.
+More variables, more waiting, more ways the deal could change before it firms up.

 Offer B — $30K Over Asking

 No subjects, a quick close, and nothing extra requested.
-Clean, fast, and certain.
+Less money on paper, but more certainty from the moment of acceptance.

 Understanding Subject Conditions

 Subjects are conditions the buyer must satisfy before the deal becomes firm.
-Until subjects are removed, the deal is not done.
-Most have a deadline of 5 to 7 business days and during that window, the deal can fall apart.
+Until subjects are removed, the deal remains conditional and can fall apart.
+Subject periods are negotiated — timelines vary by transaction.

 Subject to Financing